 ·31 dividers-- Numbered 1-31

-Next, take the first promise card (or the card that corresponds to the week we're on) and and place it behind the Daily tab.
+I'd recommend using a scripture set like The Promise Pack as you begin because your next verse is always at the ready!
+So take the first promise pack card and and place it behind the Daily tab.
 The rest of the cards can be stacked at the very front of your box or in a separate location.
 At the beginning, you might not have any verses in the Odd, Even, and Days of the Week slots, but they'll fill in soon.

 ·Odd or Even